Fill Out IRS Form W-3 Online in 2026

 PDF Guru certified by dmca, google safe browsing, pdf association, norton, CCPA, ssl encryption, PCI, GDPR

 You need to provide information about your business, including the type of organization, your employer identification number (EIN), and your address.
-It’s also helpful to include the name and contact details for any employee authorized to communicate with the Social Security Administration.
+It’s also helpful to include the name and contact details for any person authorized to communicate with the Social Security Administration.

 • How do I enter the totals for boxes 1 through 8 on Form W-3?